Investment Strategies for Pension Funds

 Moderator: Jo Holden, CIO, UK DB Business, Mercer

-Daniel Morris, Global Head of Portfolio Solutions, Multi Asset Solutions, Wells Fargo Asset Management
+Daniel Morris, Head of Multi Asset Solutions, Wells Fargo Asset Management

 Next Generation Return-Seeking Portfolios

 Return-seeking portfolio allocators are faced with a seemingly endless menu of investment options that must be assembled and managed to achieve one or multiple objectives.
 The enormity of this task can lead to a piecemeal approach to portfolio construction that can cause portfolios to become more complicated and costly than necessary.
 Worse yet, the resulting portfolio may not deliver the exposures required to accomplish scheme’s long-term goals.
 The approach we discuss in this presentation was conceived specifically to address these shortcomings.

 Anthony Lawler, Co-Head, GAM Systematic

 Bringing Alternative Risk Premia to Life for a UK Pension Scheme

 What is ARP?
 Why are investors allocating to ARP?
 Case Study - UK Pension Scheme allocation to ARP.